microsoft/Kusto-Query-Language/doc/geo-intersects-line-with-polygon-function.md

 |W 110th St|
 |West Dr|

-The following example finds all counties in USA which intersect with area of interest literal LineString.
+The following example finds all counties in the USA that intersect with area of interest literal LineString.

 <!-- csl: https://help.kusto.windows.net/Samples -->
 ```kusto